To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Methods

 \subsection{Experimental Setup}

 For our experiments, we use the OLMo-2 series \citep{olmo20242} of LMs due to its strong empirical performance, alignment with open research practices, and modern architectural design.
-We define our own OLMo-2 model sizes and pretrained them across various scales: 30M, 136M, 233M, 728M, 1B, and 3B parameters (hyperparameter details in Appendix~\ref{sec:appendix-pretraining}).
+We define our own OLMo-2 model sizes and pretraine them across various scales: 30M, 136M, 233M, 728M, 1B, and 3B parameters (hyperparameter details in Appendix~\ref{sec:appendix-pretraining}).
 We use 100B tokens of DCLM data as our pretraining corpus \citep{Li2025DataComp-LM:Models}.
 We train all models using AdamW with a $3\times10^{-4}$ peak learning rate ($lr$), $\beta_1 = 0.9, \ \beta_2 = 0.95$, and 0.1 weight decay.
-We adopt a warmup-stable-decay (WSD) schedule \citep{hu2024minicpm} with 10\% linear warmup (capped at 2k steps), a stable phase, and 10\% linear decay to a minimum $lr$ of $6e-5$.
-Models are evaluated every 2k steps and at the end of training.
+We adopt a warmup-stable-decay (WSD) schedule \citep{hu2024minicpm} with 10\% linear warmup (capped at 2k steps), a stable phase, and 10\% linear decay to a minimum $lr$ of $6e^{-5}$.
+Models are evaluated every 2k steps.